falcosecurity/libs/test/vm/README.md

 Package the current libs source code into the `libs-src.tar.gz` file located at `libs/test/vm/build`.
 This file is then passed into the containers to build the scap-open binary and each driver.

 The drivers are built using a Go launcher script, that allows for simultaneous launching of multiple build containers.
-This concurrent approach enables the building of the compiler and kernel versions grid in under 2 minutes.
+This concurrent approach enables the building of the compiler and kernel versions grid in minutes.

 Note that the `.o` files represent eBPF object files, while the `.ko` files represent the compiled kernel modules.
 The eBPF driver uses clang/llvm as the compiler, while the kernel module driver uses gcc.